HOME

 GONE!!!
 December 2007.
 Any plans for this site, other than bonfires and fly-tipping??

-Broom Lane Memories Broom Lane is one of the major roads in Levenshulme , starting in South Levenshulme by the Wheatsheafe Hotel it meanders north until it joins Barlow Road.
+Broom Lane Memories Broom Lane is one of the major roads in Levenshulme , starting in South Levenshulme by the Wheatsheaf Hotel it meanders north until it joins Barlow Road.
 For most of its length it is lined with rows of houses and shops.
 It has very little commercial use.
 As a child I always felt that Broom Lane had "one foot in the countryside" , because of its proximity to the farms & smallholdings that lined the area to the east .
 From my house we could see the Pennines to the east which also emphasized that country connection!
 I have included a few photographs taken in the Broom Lane area.
 I would be interested to see more views of this important Levenshulme road.

 Barbers cart on Broom Avenue.
 Barbers removals owned the yard on the corner of Broom Ave and Broom Lane.
 Note the carts behind in the yard & houses in background on Bristol Ave.